Business & Self-Employed

 - depreciation on capital assets and buildings.

-- employers’ contributions to an approved fund or the Fiji National Provident Fund.
+- employers’ contributions to an approved fund less any amount that is recovered from the employee in respect of that contribution or half of the eight percent statutory contribution paid by the employer to the Fiji National Provident Fund.

 - subject to the Commissioner’s discretion, expenditure incurred on experimentation, scientific research or investigation connected with the taxpayer’s business on prospecting for minerals (including natural gas or oil) in Fiji by a holder of a mining right lease etc. (conditions apply).

-- 150% of the amount of any contributions by taxpayers carrying on business in Fiji to the Fiji Visitors Bureau.
+- 150% of the amount of any contributions by taxpayers carrying on business in Fiji to the Tourism Fiji previously known as Fiji Visitors Bureau.